cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 potential attacks on the mempool.

-The goal of this document is thus to propose a mechanism enabling the mempool to prioritize transactions by *classes*, for processing and dissemination, directly impacting block creation.
+The goal of this document is thus to propose a mechanism enabling the mempool to prioritize transactions by *classes*, for processing and dissemination, directly impacting block creation and transaction latency.
 In IP networking terminology, this is known as Quality of Service (QoS).
-By providing certain QoS guarantees, developers will be able to more easily estimate when transactions will be processed and included in a block.
+By providing certain QoS guarantees, developers will be able to more easily estimate when transactions will be disseminated, processed and included in a block.

 In practical terms, we envision an implementation of the transaction class abstraction as *mempool